 You might have heard employers say that employees do not perform well when allowed independence in terms of work.
 While this may sound true, it does not apply to every organization.
 In modern times, the approach to work has moved from dependence to interdependence.

 People enjoy teamwork and love to collaborate within the permitted lines of independence at work.
 This often helps employees to enjoy their work and deliver better results.
 Therefore, a culture of interdependence can boost the morale of employees.
 Moreover, give your employees flexibility to complete their tasks in their own way without micro-managing how they do it.
 Make them responsible and you will see a rise in overall productivity.

-You may have come across a lot of these myths related to employee engagement prevail across the world.
-You may have heard some of these assumptions too.
-However, the truth is that in today’s world most people like working in an environment where they can learn, are valued, and can be a productive part of a team.
-So, make sure you think twice before beginning to believe these myths as these may break employees’ morale.
+You may have come across a lot of these myths related to employee engagement but the truth is that in today’s world most people like working in an environment that helps them to learn, be productive, and be valued.
+So, think twice before beginning to believe these myths as these may break employees’ morale.